UdayLab/.github/profile/README.md

 ## 🙋‍♀️ A short introduction

 Big Data is ubiquitous.
 Useful information that can empower the end-users to gain a competitive advantage and achieve socio-economic development lies hidden in this data.
-The Sustainable Ambient Computing Lab (SAC-Lab) aims to explore sustainable novel solutions (mathematical models and fast algorithms) to discover useful information in big data.
+The Sustainable Ambient Computing Lab (SAC-Lab) aims to explore sustainable and practicable solutions (through novel mathematical models and fast algorithms) to discover useful information in big data.

 <!--